 There is a wide array of historical contents and scholarly literature printed in Persian and used across modern culture, particularly in the Islamic world.
 The major Persian epic and Sufi poets such as Ferdowsi, Rumi, and Hafez have served as inspirations for creators and writers across the globe.
 In addition to literature, Iran produces enthralling movies, beautiful painting, intricate mosaics, exquisite tile work, colorful rugs, and carpets, to name a few.

-Since there is a large number of Persian speaker, there is always a high demand for interpretation and translation job opportunities, especially in the freelance market.
-With growing India-Iran relation, fluency in Persian is beneficial in export and import business.
+Since there is a large number of Persian speakers, there is always a high demand for interpretation and translation job opportunities, especially in the freelance market.
+With growing India-Iran relations, fluency in Persian is beneficial in export and import business.

 4. Business & Economic Opportunities